 What is the Health Design Lab?

-Projects often result in the conceptualization and design of tangible products such as communication materials, websites, applications, wearables or medical products.
-Other projects focus on the improvement of services and experiences through human-centred participatory research methods.
-In these cases our projects begin with problem-finding and sense-making through ethnographic research and co-creation workshops to engage users or participants in the design process and gain insights into their needs.
+Many of our projects focus on the improvement of services and experiences through human-centred participatory research methods.
+In these cases, our projects begin with problem-finding and sense-making through ethnographic research and co-design workshops to engage people with lived experience, in the design process and gain insights into their needs.
 These projects allow our partners to design more patient and user-centred products and services by surfacing a better understanding of the users’ needs and providing recommendations for how to meet these.
+Our research and design projects often result in the conceptualization and design of tangible products such as communication materials, websites, applications, wearables or medical products.

 Faculty and students working in the Health Design Lab primarily come from four key programs at Emily Carr University: Communication Design, Interaction Design, Industrial Design and our Master of Design program.
 In all cases, Emily Carr students are at the core of our projects—led by faculty, they develop research strategies, design final outcomes, write up the process and analyze the results.

 - Communication Design & Information Design

 When we work with industry and community partners our projects cover a variety of health and well-being topics and areas.
 However, three core areas of research in the lab include research related to: aging and dementia, the use of participatory design methods in health, and projects related to indigenous health.